7thSinScribe/ThePeculiarium/_posts/2023-04-21-mysterium.md

 ---

 ### A Rude Awakening
-When I shambled into the alehouse door, the cacophony of drunken revelry momentarily silenced; I stood in that doorway cloaked in shadows and unease as the
+When I shambled into the alehouse door, the cacophony of drunken revelry momentarily silenced; I stood in that doorway cloaked in shadows and unease

-*"An Outsider has come"* I heard uttered with a mixture of awe & dread
+*"An Outsider has come"* I h

-Moving through the miasma of men; a familiar feeling returned to me.